 Useful settings for priority are:

-- 20: the affected processes will run only when nothing else in the system needs the resources.
+- 20: the affected processes run only when nothing else in the system needs the resources.

 - 0: the default.

-- any negative value: will make things go very fast, at the expense of other processes.
+- any negative value: makes things go very fast, at the expense of other processes.

 renice +1 987 -u daemon root -p 32